rajabishek/blogger/source/_posts/Arrays-in-Swift.md

 <!-- more -->

+Arrays are value types.
+They are not reference types like class instances.
+However it is important here to note that if the elements of the array are instances of classes, changing the class does affect other copies, because classes have reference semantics.

+If the array Element type is not a class or @objc protocol type then definitely we know for sure that the storage area for the array is a contiguous block of memory, otherwise we just know that it can be a contiguous block of memory but its not for sure.
+Why should we know all this ?
+Thats because, in Swift when array storage is full, it allocates a larger region and copies its elements to the new storage.
+The size of the new storage allocated is a multiple of the old storage size, an exponential growth strategy is followed here that means that appending a element to the end of the array happens in constant time, averaging the performance of many appending operations.
+Appending operations that trigger reallocation have a performance cost, but their occurrence decreases as the array size becomes larger as larger, because every time the array size is a multiple of the previous size, do its grows exponentially, can thus the chances of needing a reallocation again during appending is negligible.

 An array in Swift is declared as follows.
 ```swift
 var data: Array<String> //declare data as an array of strings - Longer form of type annotation